adrianmrozo/ds/src/legacy/README.md

 #### <u>Putting it all together</u>

 In the fifth and last milestone, we put everything we learned together.
-First, theoretically describing the set-up of a web-based email spam filter and second, practically with our code and data: We built a web application with flask that accepts a POST request for a sample image, returns the predicted class to the user, saves the sample to a postgres database and, finally, displays the predicted image to the user.
+First, theoretically describing the set-up of a web-based email spam filter and second, practically with our code and data: We built a web application with flask that accepts a POST request for a number to pick a sample image, it returns the predicted class to the user, saves the sample to a postgres database and, finally, displays the predicted image to the user.

 -----